 While a Masters often improves your career prospects, there is no guarantee it will help you secure your dream job when you are ready to begin full-time employment.
 Research has shown that placements in the workplace – through internships or sandwich courses – gives students the extra advantage needed to win the job they have always aspired towards.

-Learn more about the different types of placements you can complete on Masters courses below and, if you wish to begin your application, arrange a free consultation with SI-UK in London or Manchester today.
+Learn more about the different types of placements you can complete on a UK Masters course below and, if you wish to begin your application, arrange a free consultation with SI-UK London today.